COCOA, Florida – An alligator was hit by a car on Thursday night on U.S. Highway 1 near the intersection with Dixon Boulevard in Cocoa, Florida.

-Statewide, the Florida Fish and Wildlife Conservation Commission receives an average of nearly 16,000 alligator-related complaints per year.
-Most of these complaints deal with alligators occurring in places such as backyard ponds, canals, ditches and streams, but other conflicts occur when alligators wander into garages, swimming pools and golf course ponds.
+Statewide, the Florida Fish and Wildlife Conservation Commission has received an average of nearly 16,000 alligator-related complaints per year.
+Most of these complaints deal with alligators occurring in places such as backyard ponds, canals, ditches, and streams, but other conflicts occur when alligators wander into garages, swimming pools, and golf course ponds.

-The Florida Fish and Wildlife Conservation Commission gives the following 10 tips to Floridians on how to live with alligators:
+FWC recommends the following 10 tips on how to live with alligators:

 1. Never feed alligators because it is dangerous and illegal.
 When fed, alligators can overcome their natural wariness and learn to associate people with food.
 When this happens, some of these alligators have to be removed and killed.